pabloskyDev/basicDev/README.md

 ### Features

 - All the code is commented.
-- The majority of this code has been finished, only the part of put diferent color is having troubles, the other one y completed.
+- The majority of this code has been finished, only the part of put diferent color is having troubles, the other ones are completed.
 - Maybe the code can improve a lot, but right now I'm just doing practices.
 - The logic about this is easy to understand.